alioneInformatica/Digital-Cuckoo-Clock/README.md

 Digital Cuckoo Clock is a free project to do in your free time and it is recommended for those who is fond of DIY, electronics and programming.

+# License

+This project is kindly offered under the GNU GPL v3 license.
+Please read carefully the terms and conditions of it.
+Any action or activity not expressly granted may be liable to prosecution.

 # Who we are